ak04-02/QuestionHive/replit.md

 - **Build Output**: Compiled assets in `/dist` directory

 The application is designed to be deployed as a single Node.js application serving both the API and static frontend assets, making it suitable for platforms like Replit, Heroku, or similar hosting services.

+## Recent Changes

+### July 2025
+- ✓ Added missing Tags and Users pages with search functionality
+- ✓ Enhanced navigation with prominent "Ask Question" button in header and mobile menu
+- ✓ Fixed routing issues - all referenced pages now exist and are accessible
+- ✓ Improved button visibility across all screen sizes
+- → Prepared foundational Replit Auth components (database schema, auth utilities)
+- → Currently uses demo authentication system for immediate user testing
+- → Database schema supports both number-based IDs (legacy) and string-based IDs (Replit Auth ready)

+### Current Status
+The project is fully functional with a mock authentication system that allows users to:
+- View questions and answers as a guest
+- Log in with demo credentials to post questions, answers, and vote
+- Experience all features of the Q&A platform
+- See role-based permissions in action

+### Next Steps
+- Complete migration to Replit Auth with database integration
+- Resolve type consistency between storage layer and database schema
+- Add real user registration and authentication flows